pippinnie/ColorVoice/README.md

-A web applicaton for color detection with output in both voice and text formats in pure JavaScript using JavaScript APIs and Color Thief Library
+A web application for color detection that provides color names in both voice and text formats, implemented in pure JavaScript using JavaScript APIs and the Color Thief library.